- Good customer support

 - Demos: At any time, you can register for a live product demonstration (much like the webinars offered by other companies).

 - Personal Training Sessions: This is a service reserved for Podio’s Premium and Enterprise customers.
 These sessions cover everything from basic setup to advanced use and/or team training.
-Click here for more information or to inquire about pricing.

 - Help Center: This page contains just about every support tool you might need, from links to the Twitter feed to FAQs, tips on getting started, written instructions, video tutorials, and user forums.
-Most of the material available is very highly quality, from the succinct and informational video tutorials to detailed, step-by-step instructions.
+Most of the material available is very high-quality, from the succinct and informational video tutorials to detailed, step-by-step instructions.

 - Social Media Engagement: If you don’t want to wait for a support ticket to go through, you can tweet any and all questions to @podiosupport.
 The Podio Twitter feed is refreshingly well-monitored, and questions are answered with courtesy and speed.